clough42/electronic-leadscrew/README.md

 Beta.

 **NOTE: This is still a work in progress and is subject to change.
-Hundreds of people all over the world have purchased parts and are following along with the build.
+Hundreds of people all over the world have purchased parts and built their own.
 That's great!
 I have had great success with mine, as have others.
 Building an ELS for your lathe does require require basic electronics and troubleshooting skills, so keep that in mind if you decide to build one yourself.**